Mark Pysyk: Professional

-In his debut professional season in 2012–13, he marked his first professional game by scoring a goal with the Sabres' AHL affiliate, the Rochester Americans, on October 12, 2012.
+In his debut professional season in 2012–13, he marked his first professional game by scoring a goal with the Sabres' American Hockey League (AHL) affiliate, the Rochester Americans, on October 12, 2012.
 After 57 games with the Americans, Pysyk received his first NHL call-up by Buffalo midway into the shortened season.
 He played his first NHL game on March 17, 2013 against the Washington Capitals.
+Pysyk scored his first NHL goal against Henrik Lundqvist in an 8–4 loss to the New York Rangers on April 19, 2013.
+Pysyk spent the following two seasons split between Buffalo and Rochester.
+Buffalo re-signed Pysyk to a two-year contract on July 14, 2015.

-On June 25, 2016, Pysyk was traded, along with picks 38 and 89 in the 2016 NHL Draft to the Florida Panthers in exchange for pick 33 in the 2016 draft and defenceman Dmitri Kulikov.
+Again in the 2015–16 season, Pysyk had trouble establishing himself at the NHL level, suffering a lower body injury that sidelined him for 22 games.
+He split the season between Buffalo and Rochester.
+On June 25, 2016, Pysyk was traded, along with picks 38 and 89 in the 2016 NHL entry draft to the Florida Panthers in exchange for pick 33 in the 2016 draft and defenceman Dmitri Kulikov.
 In the 2019–20 season, Pysyk began the season on the blueline often in a bottom pairing role.
 With the depth on the Panthers defense, he was also used at the right wing at times throughout the season and responded offensively scoring his first NHL hat trick, tallying three goals on three shots to rally the Panthers to victory from a 3–1 deficit on February 3, 2020.
-He set career highs by posting nine goals and 18 points in 58 regular-season games played for Florida.
+He set career highs by posting nine goals and 18 points in 58 regular season games played for Florida.